Story Tavern

 The bartender's craft, in the leading American tavern tradition, is as much about reading a room and pacing a guest's evening as it is about execution at the stick.
 This is a standard that places like Bar Leather Apron in Honolulu have built their reputations on, where the technical side of the program is inseparable from a deeply considered hospitality posture.
 It's also the model that Kumiko in Chicago has refined to a level that generates consistent national attention.
 The difference in Burbank is scale and intent: Story Tavern isn't chasing that kind of recognition, which paradoxically gives it a certain freedom in how it operates.

 Bars that operate without the weight of award-cycle pressure often develop a more consistent floor-level experience.
-The staff don't modulate their attention based on whether a reviewer might be present.
+The staff keep their attention steady from table to table.
 The drinks arrive because the person who ordered them wants a drink, not because the bartender wants to demonstrate a technique.
 Jewel of the South in New Orleans and Julep in Houston both operate in a similar register of genuine hospitality-forward craft, though in cities with more developed cocktail cultures where that approach gets catalogued and celebrated more readily.

 Where Story Tavern Sits in Burbank's Bar Geography